FredHutch/diy-cromwell-server/README.md

 # diy-cromwell-server
 A repo containing instructions for running a Cromwell server on `gizmo` at the Fred Hutch.
 These instructions were created and tested by Amy Paguirigan, so drop her a line if they don't work for you or you need help.
 Username is `apaguiri`.
+Alternatively, join the discussion in The Coop Slack in the [#cromwell-wdl channel](https://fhbig.slack.com/archives/CTFU13URJ) using your Fred Hutch, UW, SCHARP or Sagebase email.

 ## What is Cromwell?